 Producing good UX for a website involves a meticulous process.
-So how does the UX design process look like?
+So, what does the UX design process look like?
 Here’s a step-by-step process on how to start your first-ever UX project:

 Jumping into a project empty-handed is risky.
-While trial-and-error may seem forgivable, but taking wild guesses in a project would only be counterproductive for you and your team.
+While trial and error may seem forgivable, taking wild guesses in a project would only be counterproductive for you and your team.
 This is why ample research is required to establish a good backbone for any type of project.

 The same goes for establishing a good UX design.
 Thorough research must be done before being able to strategize for your website or product.
 How is research conducted for UX design?

 In a UX research article by Maryna Samsyka, she said that research for UX involves collecting information from users through surveys, testing, and other methods.
-The information gathered help UX designers tweak or create ideas that fit the need of the users.
+The information gathered helps UX designers tweak or create ideas that fit the needs of the users.

 “It’s not about making them love my ideas, it’s about tailoring my ideas so that they can be loved by the user,” Samsyka said.